-The front and rear sand bag will be a bag without additions, containing sand only and at least 1⁄2 inch / 12.7mm thick over its entire surface.
-A bag must be able to be indented at least 1⁄4 inch / 6.4mm with finger pressure at any point other than the base.
+The front and rear sand bags will be without additions, containing mineral sand only and at least $\frac{1}{2}$ inch / 12.7mm thick over their entire surface.
+No metallic materials may be used in the construction of the sandbag.
+Tape on the sandbags is legal.
+(Amended 2024)

-1.16 Restraint Of Rifles
+1.16 Restraint of Rifles